Table of Contents

 Caution

-If you are also using AR Foundation, a headset, or other third-party libraries that are running, these libraries may also modify the transform of the camera in the scene.
-Ensure that the update logic of these libraries is completed before performing related pose calculations; otherwise, the results may be incorrect.
-In such scenarios, the relative pose between the target and origin in PostSessionUpdate remains accurate.
+If using AR Foundation, HMDs, or other third-party libraries that modify scene camera transforms, ensure pose calculations occur after their update logic completes.
+Otherwise, results may be incorrect.
+In such scenarios, the relative pose between target and origin in PostSessionUpdate remains accurate.

 [Optional] Intercept transform updates